thebrisklab/MoCo/README.md

 - `Delta_M`: A binary vector of length n indicating whether motion is available and meets inclusion criteria.
 If motion meets inclusion criteria for analysis, set Delta\_M = 1; otherwise, set Delta\_M = 0.
 - `thresh`: A numeric value used to threshold M to produce Delta_M.
 One can specify either Delta\_M or thresh.
 - `Delta_Y`: A binary vector indicating the non-missingness and whether the brain image data `Y` passes quality control after preprocessing.
 Set `Delta_Y = 1` if `Y` is usable; otherwise, set `Delta_Y = 0`.
-- `SL_library` SuperLearner library for estimating nuisance regressions.
+- `SL_library`: SuperLearner library for estimating nuisance regressions.
 Defaults to c("SL.earth","SL.glmnet","SL.gam","SL.glm", "SL.glm.interaction", "SL.step","SL.step.interaction","SL.xgboost","SL.ranger","SL.mean") if not specified.
-- `SL_library_customize` Customize SuperLearner library for estimating each nuisance regression.
+- `SL_library_customize`: Customize SuperLearner library for estimating each nuisance regression.

       - `gA`: SuperLearner library for estimating the propensity score.
       - `gDM`: SuperLearner library for estimating the probability P(Delta_M = 1 | A, X).
       - `gDY_AX`: SuperLearner library for estimating the probability P(Delta_Y = 1 | A, X).